gowthamrajdev/freshworks-assignment/README.md

 Note:
-1. Please update the `AWS_DOMAIN` URL from the `order-details.js`, If the AWS EC2 domain/IP changes.
+1. If the AWS EC2 domain/IP changes, Please update the `AWS_DOMAIN` URL from the `order-details.js`.